yass2601/Crypto-/README.md

-## ⚠️ This project is only a `BETA` for now, please report me bugs on Telegram
+## ⚠️ This project is only a `BETA` for now, please report bugs on Telegram

 ### 📩 DM me here: [@Zentoh](https://t.me/zentoh) or join our [group](https://t.me/cryptodrainers)